Artificial sweeteners vs. natural sweeteners: Which one is better?

 Can artificial sweeteners and natural sweeteners affect your health or your cancer risk?

-The baking aisle can be a little overwhelming.
-There are so many different types of ingredients – especially sweeteners.
+The baking aisle at the grocery store can be a little overwhelming.
+There are so many different ingredients — especially sweeteners.
 There’s granulated sugar, raw sugar and stevia, just to name a few.
-Which one is best for your health?
+But which one is best for your health?

 - honey